 You don't want to leave anything someone could exploit

-When it’s time to sell your computer, you’d want to wipe out the hard drive completely.
-After all, you don’t want to leave any personal or work-related files that other parties could exploit.
-In this post, we’ll show you how you can delete all the data in your PC permanently.
+When it’s time to sell your computer, you’ll want to wipe the hard drive completely.
+After all, you don’t want to leave any personal or work-related data or files that other parties could exploit.
+In this post, we’ll show you how you can delete all the data stored on your PC permanently.

 Deleting vs Wiping Data

 Anyone can delete data.
 Moving items to the Trash Bin is not hard to do.
 But that’s not the same as wiping data.
-A deleted file can be recovered through a file recovery program or hardware.
-Formatting a hard drive before selling is good practice but even that won’t be enough to wipe out data.
+A deleted file can be recovered through a file recovery program or specalized hardware.
+Formatting a hard drive before selling is good practice but even that won’t be enough to wipe the data completely.